 Assumed Facts

 A and B are approaching the windward mark which they are required to leave to port.
 They are close-hauled on parallel courses with A clear ahead.
 A expects B, when she can tack and fetch the mark, to tack to round it and head for the next mark.
 Instead, B holds her course as shown in the diagram and sails on well past the mark.

-Question
+Ouestion

 Has B the right to hold her course in this way and, thereby, prevent A from tacking?

 Answer

 Yes.
 While A remains on port tack, B is required to keep clear by rule 12 and, as A was clear ahead when she reached the zone, B is required by rule 18.2(b) to give A mark-room as well.
 Provided B keeps clear of A and gives A mark-room if A luffs (even if A luffs as high as head to wind), B is entitled to sail any course she chooses, including holding her course.
 However, B is no longer required to give A mark-room after A leaves the zone (see rule 18.2(c)).

+The mark-room to which A is entitled does not include room for her tack (see the last sentence of the definition Mark-Room).
 If A were to pass head to wind, then at that moment all parts of rule 18 would cease to apply because the boats would be on opposite tacks (see rule 18.1(b)).
 In addition, A would no longer have right of way under rule 12, and B would become the right-of-way boat under rule 13.

 RYA 1966/8

 CASE 16

 Deleted

 CASE 17

 Rule 13, While Tacking

 A boat is no longer subject to rule 13 when she is on a close-hauled course, regardless of her movement through the water or the sheeting of her sails.

 Question

 Rule 13 applies until the tacking boat 'is on a close-hauled course.'
 However, the rule does not say whether the boat must be moving when she assumes a close-hauled course.
 Is it intended that, at the moment rule 13 ceases to apply, the boat must actually be moving through the water on a close-hauled course and not merely be on such a course?

 Answer

 A boat is no longer subject to rule 13 when she is on a close-hauled course, regardless of her movement through the water or the sheeting of her sails.

 RYA 1967/8

+CASE 18

 Deleted

 CASE 19

 Rule 14(b), Avoiding Contact

 Rule 44.1(b), Penalties at the Time of an Incident: Taking a Penalty

-Rule 60.3, Right to Protest; Right to Request Redress or Rule 69
+Rule 60.3(a)(1), Right to Protest; Right to Request Redress or Rule 69 Action

-Action

-Rule 61.1(a)(3), Protest Requirements: Informing the Protestee
+Rule 61.1(a)(4), Protest Requirements: Informing the Protestee

 Rule 62.1(b), Redress

 Rule 63.5, Hearings: Validity of the Protest or Request for Redress

-Rule 64.3(a), Decisions: Decisions on Measurement Protests
+Rule 64.3(a), Decisions: Decisions on Protests Concerning Class Rules

-An interpretation of the term 'damage'.
+Interpretation of the term 'damage'.